mnit-rtmc/iris/docs/database.md

 ## Notifications

-Notifications are sent by trigger functions when records are changed.
-They are used to implement the [REST API].
+Database notifications are sent by trigger functions when records are changed.
+The [honeybee] server listens for them as part of the [REST API].

 The *primary channel* matches the name of a table.
-After `INSERT` or `DELETE`, and when an `UPDATE` changes any *primary* attribute, a notification is sent to that channel (with an empty payload).
-Associated tables with foreign-key references also cause notifications on `UPDATE`:
+After `INSERT` or `DELETE`, and when an `UPDATE` changes any *primary* attribute, a notification is sent (with an empty payload).
+Associated tables with foreign-key references also trigger notifications on `UPDATE`:

 - `geo_loc` __(G)__
 - `controller_io` __(C)__